Abbreviations for classical authors and texts

-Often a collection of fragments by different authors has its own acronym, such as FGrHist for Felix Jacoby's collection of the fragmentary Greek historians.
-The same is true of some widely used reference works, such as LSJ for Liddell and Scott's Greek dictionary or RE (or sometimes PW) for the Pauly-Wissowa's 82-volume encyclopedia of Classical scholarship, the Realencyclopädie der classischen Altertumswissenschaft.
+Often a collection of fragments by different authors has its own acronym, such as "FGrHist" for Felix Jacoby's collection of the fragmentary Greek historians, Fragmente der griechischen Historiker.
+The same is true of some widely used reference works, such as "LSJ" for Liddell and Scott's Greek dictionary or "RE" (or sometimes "PW") for the Pauly-Wissowa's 82-volume encyclopedia of Classical scholarship, the Realencyclopädie der classischen Altertumswissenschaft.
 These acronyms are listed in the abbreviation list of the OCD.